nvsecurity/terraform-appsec-scanning/README.md

 # AppSec Scanning Terraform modules

-Manage scheduled security scans of your APIs and web apps with Terraform.
+Inject web app and API scans inside your AWS VPC with NightVision.

 These modules allow you to: